 By: Linnea Crowther

 5 years ago

-From 1950 until his death last December, Jack Klugman enjoyed an acting career that just wouldn’t quit.
-For more than six decades, he inhabited many great characters – Oscar Madison, Dr. Quincy, and a host of others – on Broadway, television and in film.
-On the day Klugman would have celebrated his 91st birthday, we're tipping our hat to him.
-Several hats, in fact – one for every decade of great Jack Klugman performances.
+From 1950 until his death, Jack Klugman (1922 - 2012) enjoyed an acting career that just wouldn’t quit.
+For more than six decades, he inhabited many great characters — Oscar Madison of "The Odd Couple," Dr. Quincy of "Quincy M.E." and a host of others — on Broadway, television, and in film.
+In memory of Klugman, we're tipping our hat to him.
+Several hats, in fact — one for every decade of great Jack Klugman performances.

 For Jack Klugman, it was a career to be proud of — and for his many fans, his was a career to follow and love.